 Prior to purchase, please read the Electronic Device Policy as stated by the Dean of Faculty and Provost offices.
 Note that this does not cover smart phones which are part of the Communication Device Policy.

-For support on the standard services listed below please contact Desktop Systems by phone 413-597-4090 or email [email protected] to set up an appointment.
+To start a purchase or for support on the standard services listed below please contact Client Services by phone 413-597-4090 or email firstname.lastname@example.org to set up an appointment.

 Using tablets to project in the classroom will require standardization specified by Instructional Technology.
-Contact your ITech liaison if you want help exploring ways to use tablets in instruction.
+Contact your ATS liaison if you want help exploring ways to use tablets in instruction.

 There is a basic guide on different types of electronic devices at the bottom of this page.

 Wi-Fi: Any device which can use wi-fi can get on our network.
-Some will allow for a standard logon to Purple Air as you do with your laptop while others will require a special registration from OIT.
-Devices which can open a web browser should first connect to the Purple Help network to run through the process of connecting to Purple Air.
-Try that first.
-If that does not work, fill out the network device registration form
+Some will allow for a standard logon to our Wi-Fi as you do with your laptop while others will require a special registration from OIT.
+Devices that do not easily connect please fill out the network device registration form